Marcus Danielson: Djurgårdens IF

 On 12 February 2018, Danielson signed for top tier club Djurgårdens IF.
 He made his league debut in the first game of the campaign on 1 April 2018 against Östersunds FK, scoring the only goal of the game.

 On 10 May 2018, Danielson played as Djurgården beat Malmö FF 3–0 in the Swedish Cup Final.

 He played in 27 games and was selected as the league's Most Valuable Player when Djurgården won the 2019 Allsvenskan.

 Dalian Professional

-On 28 February 2020 Danielson became Djurgården's most expensive outbound transfer ever, when he was sold to the Chinese club Dalian Professional based in Dalian for more than 50 million SEK.
+On 28 February 2020 Danielson became Djurgården's most expensive outbound transfer ever, when he was sold to the Chinese club Dalian Professional for more than 50 million SEK.

 He made his debut for Dalian on 26 July 2020, scoring a goal in a 2–3 loss to Shandon Luneng.
 In his second game for the club, he picked up a red card when conceding a penalty in a 1–1 draw against Henan Jianye.